Sandpaper is the traditional tool to give wooden or metal surfaces a smooth finish.

 The upside is that the belt sander is easy to use, especially on large surfaces.

-The downside is that if you place too much pressure on the sander, it will create an uneven appearance, especially on wood.
+The downside is that placing too much pressure on the sander will create an uneven appearance, especially on wood.

 A variation is the drum sander in which a sanding belt is directly connected to a single drum as opposed to rotating between two drums.